-- For architectures that support A32 and T32 instructions, functions specified with the interrupt attribute compile to A32 or T32 code depending on whether the compile option specifies ARM or Thumb. - For Thumb only architectures, for example ARMv6-M, functions specified with the interrupt attribute compile to T32 code. - The interrupt attribute is not available for A64 code.
+- For architectures that support A32 and T32 instructions, functions specified with this attribute compile to A32 or T32 code depending on whether the compile option specifies A32 code or T32 code. - For T32 only architectures, for example the Armv6-M architecture, functions specified with this attribute compile to T32 code. - This attribute is not available for A64 code.

-3.9 \\attribute\\((malloc)) function attribute
+3.9 attribute((malloc)) function attribute